 "The best way to tell if hair dye is expired is by the date printed on the bottle or squeeze tube.
 If that date has passed, then it's best to throw the dye away," she said.

-However, just because that sell-by date hasn't come yet doesn't mean that your dye is at its peak.
+However, just because that sell-by date hasn't arrived doesn't mean your dye is at its peak, and dye that isn't yet past its expiration date can still lose potency early depending on how it's been stored.
 If you have an older bottle or box on hand, Hainla said that it's important to double-check before using, even if the expiration date has yet to come.

-Hair dye is relatively inexpensive and can do serious damage to your strands if it's gone bad.
-When in doubt, it's best to find another mode of self-expression or go back to the drugstore for a replacement box.
+Hair dye is relatively inexpensive, and old or expired hair dye can damage your hair if it's gone bad.
+When in doubt, it's best to skip the mystery bottle, reach for a fresh dye or leave it to professional hair color services at your salon.

 Read: How to Prepare Hair for Bleaching